gunaykrgl/siber_guvenlik/docs/index.md

     **a)** The attacker may replicate a familiar website, creating a fraudulent user interface identical to the original.
 When an authorized staff member, with access to sensitive information, enters data into a form on the fake website, the attacker gains access to the sensitive data, using the staff member's password.
     **b)** Alternatively, the attacker could set the website to automatically download malicious software onto the target's computer.
 That's a significant risk if the target's browser permits the automatic download and execution of JavaScript.

-**Counter-Strategies**:
+    **Counter-Strategies**

-a) Training staff to exercise caution with incoming emails, avoiding clicking on links and always verifying the sender's email address.
+    - Training staff to exercise caution with incoming emails, avoiding clicking on links and always verifying the sender's email address.

-b) Configuring staff browsers to prompt users before executing JavaScript or downloading files automatically.
+    - Configuring staff browsers to prompt users before executing JavaScript or downloading files automatically.

-c) Implementing firewalls to detect and block packets from and to suspicious websites.
+    - Implementing firewalls to detect and block packets from and to suspicious websites.

-d) Employing anti-malware software to identify and remove malware proactively.
+    - Employing anti-malware software to identify and remove malware proactively.
 Such software can cross-reference downloaded files with a known malware database before permitting execution, adding an extra layer of security.

 ### Software-based Attacks
 1. **Malwares**
 Malware is a broad term used to describe any type of malicious software.
 Such software can be utilized to either pilfer data, compromising the confidentiality of the network, or disrupt network operations, thereby undermining its availability.
 Ransomware, a specific type of malware, can further exacerbate the availability issue by restricting access to specific files.

     **Counter-Strategies**

-    * Anti-malware software can be used to check whether newly downloaded packages contain files that were previously identified as viruses.
+    - Anti-malware software can be used to check whether newly downloaded packages contain files that were previously identified as viruses.
 Centralized malware database are used in anti-malware softwares to list the knwon malwares.

-    * Firewalls could be installed to selecctively block traffic from websites that are not in the trusted list.
+    - Firewalls could be installed to selecctively block traffic from websites that are not in the trusted list.

-    * Software could be kept up-to-date as new updates tend to patch existing security vulnerabilities.
+    - Software could be kept up-to-date as new updates tend to patch existing security vulnerabilities.

-    * Intrusion Detection Systems (IDSs) could be used to analyze the contents of incoming and outgoing packages and block suspicious packages from passing.
+    - Intrusion Detection Systems (IDSs) could be used to analyze the contents of incoming and outgoing packages and block suspicious packages from passing.

-    * A distributed and well-defined authority structure in the network could prevents attackers from getting full control over the network by just infecting a small percentage of network participants.
+    - A distributed and well-defined authority structure in the network could prevents attackers from getting full control over the network by just infecting a small percentage of network participants.

 ### Network-based Attacks
 1. **DDoS (Distributed Denial of Service) attacks**
 A Distributed Denial of Service (DDoS) attack involves an initial stage where the attacker compromises a substantial number of independent small computers (called zombie computers).
 Then, the attacker uses the infected zombie computers to send a multitude of requests to a server, simultaneously.
 As a result of the sheer number of requests (from zombie computers), server may become unable to respond to legitimate requests.
 Consequently, this orchestrated flood of traffic can lead to network collapse, undermining the availability of services.
 For entities dependent on continuous and uninterrupted operation (like banking networks), DDoS attacks pose a significant and disruptive threat.

     **Counter-Strategies**

-    * Load-balancing techniques can be used to distribute the traffic across multiple servers, so that the service can handle more requests
+    - Load-balancing techniques can be used to distribute the traffic across multiple servers, so that the service can handle more requests.

-    * IP addresses that any user haven't registered with but are actively used to make requests could be blocked.
+    - IP addresses that any user haven't registered with but are actively used to make requests could be blocked.

-    * The amount of request a single IP adress makes can be limited, ignoring the over-the-limit requests
+    - The amount of request a single IP address makes can be limited, ignoring the over-the-limit requests.

-    * If majority of requests are coming from a certain region, the server could automatically reject requests from that region for some time.
+    - If the majority of requests are coming from a certain region, the server could automatically reject requests from that region for some time.
 This could prevent the service from collapsing all around the world.